AHU-YangSJ/PCT/README.md

 # PCT
 The paper "Prompt Contrastive Transformation: An Enhanced Strategy for Efficient Prompt Transfer in Natural Language Processing" has not yet been made public.
-The PCT is being separated from the main project framework, and the experimental code will be gradually uploaded...
+PCT’s partial code needs to be decoupled from our main project framework before it can be uploaded step by step.